Semiotics of photography: Connotation

 Connotation (Semiotics) is arbitrary in that the meanings brought to the image are based on rules or conventions that the reader has learnt.
 Connotation attaches additional meaning to the first signifier, which is why the first signifier is often described in multiple words that include things like camera angle, color, lighting, etc. It is the immediate cultural meaning from what is seen in the picture, but not what is actually there.
 Connotation is what is implied by the image.

 Coded iconic

 According to Roland Barthes the coded iconic message is the story that the image portrays.
 This message is easily understood and the images represent a clear relationship.
 The "reader" of the image applies their knowledge to the encoding of the photo.
 An image of a bowl of fruit for example might imply still life, freshness or market stalls.

 Noncoded iconic

 Noncoded iconic is another part of Barthes' theory of understanding images.
 Noncoded has nothing to do with the emotions from the image as a whole.
-It is the "literal" denotation, the recognition of identifiable object in the photograph, irrespective of the larger societal code.
+It is the "literal" denotation, the recognition of identifiable objects in the photograph, irrespective of the larger societal code.
 Using the bowl of fruit example, this photograph is just that, a bowl of fruit.
 A non-coded iconic has no deeper meaning, the image is exactly what it shows.